Prince Rupert, British Columbia: Airport

 Prince Rupert is also served by the Prince Rupert/Seal Cove Water Aerodrome, a seaplane facility with regularly scheduled, as well as chartered, flights to nearby villages and remote locations.

 Railway

 CN Rail has a mainline that runs to Prince Rupert from Valemount, British Columbia.
 At Valemount, the Prince Rupert mainline joins the CN mainline from Vancouver.
 Freight traffic on the Prince Rupert mainline consists primarily of grain, coal, wood products, chemicals, and as of 2007, containers.
 As the renovations at the Port of Prince Rupert continue, traffic on CN will steadily rise in future years.
+Freight capacity was upgraded in 2024.

 In addition, a three times weekly Jasper – Prince Rupert train operated by Via Rail connects Prince Rupert with Prince George and Jasper.
 Running during daylight hours to allow passengers to be able to see the scenery along the entire route; the service takes two days and requires an overnight hotel stay in Prince George.
 The route ends in Jasper and connects passengers with Via's The Canadian, which runs between Toronto and Vancouver.